A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: Introduction

 \subsection{Main Contributions}

 Aiming at the issues on current investigations, we try to propose a low-complexity and tightly coupled bi-level coordination framework for CAVs at non-signalized road intersections.
-In the High-Level planner, the traffic throughput, fairness and complexity are still main considerations.
-Unlike existing time exhausting investigations in \cite{zhang2021}, out method could significantly reduce the computing efforts.
-Furthermore, unlike the most existing {\it single level} coordinators, a tightly coupled Low-Level planner is proposed to handle non-CAV obstacles, which are not considered in the High-Level planner.
-The main contributions can be summarized as follows. \begin{itemize} \item We propose an efficient solution to indicate the feasible tunnels for each CAVs, which takes account of the various kinematics constraints and scales of CAVs.
+In the high-level planner, the traffic throughput, fairness and complexity are still main considerations.
+Unlike existing time exhausting investigations in \cite{zhang2021}, our method could significantly reduce the computing efforts.
+Furthermore, unlike the most existing {\it single level} coordinators, a tightly coupled low-level planner is proposed to handle non-CAV obstacles, which are not considered in the high-level planner.
+The main contributions can be summarized as follows.

+\begin{itemize} \item We propose an computational efficient solution to indicate the feasible tunnels for each CAVs, which has ability to extended to various kinematics constraints and scales of CAVs.
 Furthermore, considering the {\it fairness} and the {\it duration of scheduling}, we give a novel benchmark of passing order priority to determine traffic sequence of vehicles.

-\item To ensure driving safety within the ``tunnel", we propose an effective motion plan method based on the gradient and B-spline curve.
+\item To ensure driving safety within the `` Feasible tunnel'', we propose an effective motion plan method based on the gradient and B-spline curve.
 It generates the initial control points of the B-spline curve, then optimizes the control points for lower smoothness cost and avoids potential collision under the feasible tunnel constraints.
-Comparing to existing solutions, the tightly coupled local motion planner is more suitable to the double-level coordination framework, which could make full advantage of the result of High-Level planner.
+Comparing to existing solutions, the tightly coupled local motion planner is more suitable to the double-level coordination framework, which could make full advantage of the result of high-level planner and higher computational efficiency.

 \item The simulation and laboratorial experiments show that our proposed approach can effectively improve the traffic throughput.
-One excellent advantage is that our High-Level planner has only millisecond-level latency, which means that the strategy can be deployed in real-world settings. \end{itemize}
+One excellent advantage is that our high-level planner has only millisecond-level latency, which means that the strategy can be deployed in real-world settings. \end{itemize}

 The rest of this paper is organized as follows: In Section \ref{sec::systemModel}, we will explain the intersection model of our framework, vehicle kinematic model, the collision detection, construction of our framework and some state-of-art benchmark solutions for comparison.
 In section \ref{sec::highLevel}, the modified coordination strategy based on space-time resource blocks is introduced.
 In section \ref{sec::lowLevel}, a novel motion planner based on gradient is proposed, which is more suitable for the double-level framework.
 The simulation and laboratorial experiments results are demonstrated in Section \ref{sec::simutaion} and Section \ref{sec::LabExp}, respectively.